newlivehung123123/digital_minds_hackathon/README.md

 ## What this repository contains

-A completed measurement, not a plan.
+A completed measurement.
 One welfare-relevant outcome set was put through five preference instruments, on eight models, five times each, in one run of 11,528 calls costing $43.01.
 The variance in the resulting scores was decomposed by generalisability theory into the part that belongs to the model